Distortion is the most crucial effect in metal music, and it takes time to craft the perfect tone regardless of which subgenre you prefer.

 However, as a reflection of its age and how it’s been historically used, this pedal is ideal for more vintage metal styles.
 It’s not as tight as many of the modern pedals, but it’s incredible for those early metal genres that were based around blues riffs and solos, like traditional heavy metal, doom metal, and even glam metal.

-Boss is the king of guitar pedals, and they actually make quite a few different kinds of distortion pedals.
+Boss is the king of guitar pedals, and like their overdrive pedals, they actually make quite a few different kinds of distortion ones, too.
 You might have heard of the Metal Zone (MT-2), and while that one is great, I prefer the Metal Core (ML-2).

 Compared to the Metal Zone, the Metal Core sounds beefier, in my opinion, and it’s slightly easier to use.
 Despite having fewer controls, this pedal is super versatile.